HuiPan-Peter/Social-Network-API_HuiPan/README.md

 To create a new thought, make a POST request to `http://localhost:3001/api/thoughts`.

-To add a new friend to a user, make a POST request to `http://localhost:3001/api/users/{userId}/friends/{friendId}`, where `{friendId}` is the ID of an existing user who have been added to another by his/her specified {userId} .
+To add a new friend to a user, make a POST request to `http://localhost:3001/api/users/{userId}/friends/{friendId}`, where `{friendId}` is the ID of an existing user who has been added to another by his/her specified {userId} .

 To create a reaction to a thought, make a POST request to `http://localhost:3001/api/thoughts/{thoughtId}/reactions`, where `{thoughtId}` is the ID of an existing thought.